+61 400 173 900 info@megmongolia.com

 Transport:

-• Russian Van: Steel Russian vans with seats facing each other, ideal for adventure seeking traveler’s (max 6 people)
+• Russian Van: Steel Russian vans with seats facing each other, ideal for adventure seeking travelers (max 6 people) No seat belts & air conditioner in the van.

-• Korean Van: Family type van with comfortable seats and air conditioning (max 4 people)
+• Japanese/Korean Van: Family type van with comfortable seats and air conditioning (max 3-4 people)

 Departure Time & Place:

-Tour departure times can be flexible, however, 7 am on the morning of departure is recommended.
+Tour departure times can be flexible, however due to heavy traffic 7 am on the morning of departure is recommended.
 The driver and guide can pick you up from the airport, train station, or your accommodation to suit your requirements.

 Tour Price Per Person: